in28minutes/java-cheat-sheet/README.md

 animals[0] contains a reference to Dog Object.
 When animals[0].bark() method is called method in Dog class is invoked even though the type of reference variable is Animal. animals[1] contains a reference to Animal Object.
 When animals[1].bark() method is called method in Animal class is invoked.
 #### Covariant Returns
 A sub class is considered to be of same type as its super class.
-So, in interfaces or abstract class, it is fine to provide implementations using the Sub Class Types as Return Types.(com.rithus.SameType)
+So, in interfaces or abstract class, it is fine to provide implementations using the Sub Class Types as Return Types.(com.in28minutes.SameType)
 ### Class Modifiers
 - Let us learn about a few Java Class Modifiers.